aquasecurity/trivy/docs/tutorials/kubernetes/kyverno.md

 kubectl apply -f vuln-attestation.yaml
 ```

-To ensure that the policy worked, we can deploye an example deployment file with our container image:
+To ensure that the policy worked, we can deploy an example Kubernetes Pod with our container image:

 ```
 kubectl run app-signed --image= docker.io/anaisurlichs/signed-example@sha256:c5911ac313e0be82a740bd726dc290e655800a9588424ba4e0558c705d1287fd